-How is a pilomatrixoma treated?Treatment may include surgery to cut out the lump.
+How is a pilomatrixoma treated in a child?Treatment may include surgery to cut out the lump.
 Covering the area with skin from another part of the body may be needed, depending on the size of the lump.

-What are the complications of a pilomatrixoma?Most children do not face any serious complications.
+What are the possible complications of a pilomatrixoma in a child?Most children do not face any serious complications.
 But pilomatrixomas can become cancerous in rare cases.
 Pilomatrixomas can also come back after they are removed.

 When should I call my child’s healthcare provider?Call your child’s healthcare provider if you notice any skin lumps or masses.

 Key points about pilomatrixomas in children